1dotd4/alchemy/README.md

 ### 0.1b1

 Basic functions, algebraic structures, and combinators.
-See [quick reference below](#quick-ref) for now.
+See documentation.

 ### Planned